Georgia State Route 120: Marietta alternate route

 State Route 120 Alternate (SR 120 Alt.) exists within the central and eastern parts of Marietta.
 It serves as the northern section of the Marietta Parkway.

 It begins at an intersection with the SR 120 mainline (Whitlock Avenue SW) in the central part of the city.
 At this intersection, SR 120 Alt. is concurrent with SR 5 north of the intersection.
 The two highways head north and curve to the east and meet US 41/SR 3 (Cobb Parkway SE).
 Here, SR 5 turns north onto Cobb Parkway, while SR 120 Alt. continues to the east on Marietta Parkway.
 The road meets an interchange with Interstate 75 (I-75) before curving to the southeast to meet its eastern terminus, an interchange with the eastern terminus of SR 3 Conn.
 (Roswell Road) and the SR 120 mainline.

 SR 120 Alt. is not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.

 The road that is now SR 120 used to be the northern half of SR 120 Loop, before that designation was decommissioned.

 Marietta loop route

 State Route 120 Loop (SR 120 Loop) was the former designation of the entire length of the Marietta Parkway, completely within the city limits of Marietta.
 As its name implies, it was a loop around the center of the city.

 These intersections start from the western meeting with the SR 120 mainline and proceed counterclockwise.
-As a loop, it did not have actual beginning or ending terminii.
+As a loop, it did not have actual beginning or ending terminuses.